camfort/fortran-src/README.md

 fortran-src supports building with Stack or Cabal.
 You should be able to build and use without any dependencies other than GHC itself.

-As of 2021-04-28, fortran-src supports and is regularly tested on **GHC 8.6, 8.8, 8.10 and 9.0**.
+fortran-src supports **GHC 8.4 through GHC 9.0**.
+We regularly test at least the minimum and maximum supported GHCs.
 Releases prior to/newer than those may have issues.
 We welcome fixes that would let us support a wider range of compilers.

 You will likely need **at least 3 GiBs of memory** to build fortran-src.